 But behind the scenes things are different.

-In my case, I supported Leslie and Grace Church following perjuring priest Bob Malm’s accident in 2014 when, due to the fact he thinks he can safely wander around in the darkness (yes, there’s a metaphoric side to that), he took a headfirst tumble down the stairs and broke his fool neck,
+In my case, I supported Leslie and Grace Church following perjuring priest Bob Malm’s accident in 2014 when, due to the fact he thinks he can safely wander around in the darkness (yes, there’s a metaphor there), he took a headfirst tumble down the stairs and broke his fool neck.

-That’s a load of bull, and given that Leslie was at best marginally involved in operational issues at the parish, suggests she’s been listening to perjuring priest Bob Malm.
+That’s a load of bull, and given that Leslie was at best marginally involved in operational issues at the parish, she’s not even qualified to make that comment.
 It’s also profoundly disrespectful given the effort that went into keeping the church going during that difficult time.

 More telling is the fact that Leslie chooses to share this feedback with third parties, and not directly with me.
 Triangulation, anyone?

 It’s also interesting that, having given me a positive job reference previously, she’d suddenly developed this after-the-fact issue with my ethics.

 In an fauxpology she sent to my mother, she brought up the issue of having blessed our relationship at Grace.
 That was a positive experience, but she also knew that, for various reasons, Mom was not invited.
 It therefore would seem that, at a minimum, she’d want to be careful about bringing the issue up.
 Yet when I sent her an email confronting her on the issue, she chose not to respond.
 Typical TEC.
 And for the record, Leslie’s conduct is NOT, as she claimed, an “inexpert response” to conflict within Grace Church.
 Her conduct is a result of three things:

 - A lack of integrity.